 Water fraction contain (saponins, saponinoglycosides, tannins and hydrolysable tannins).

-The result of this study showed that the fractionated methanolic stem extracts of bombax-buonopozense demonstrated reasonable inhibition on the gram positive bacteria (staphylococcus aureus and salmonella spp) and the n-hexane, ethyl acetate and n-butanol fractions exhibited reasonable sensitivity on the gram negative bacteria(Escherichia coli) while the chloroform and n-butanol fractions has only little sensitivity on the isolates when tested by extracts with high concentrations.
+The result of this study showed that the fractionated methanolic stem extracts of Bombax-buonopozense demonstrated reasonable inhibition on the Gram positive bacteria (Staphylococcus aureus and Salmonella spp) and the n-hexane, ethyl acetate and n-butanol fractions exhibited reasonable sensitivity on the gram negative bacteria(Escherichia coli) while the chloroform and n-butanol fractions has only little sensitivity on the isolates when tested by extracts with high concentrations.

 It is believed that the antibacterial activity of this plant is due to the presence of the phytochemicals.
 Phytochemicals such as Alkaloids, tannins, essential oils, saponins steroids, which are actually the defensive mechanism of the plants against pathogens.The MIC values of the extract was found to have various range, thus indicating that evaluation of MIC is sufficient for measuring bacterial activity12.

 The test organisms used in this study are associated with various forms of human infections.
 Escherichia coli are the most numerous aerobic commensal inhabitants of the large intestine.
 Certain strains cause diarrhea and all can cause infection when they invade sterile sites13, like the urinary tract and wound infections in the elderly and young male often following catheterization or cystoscopy, and it is a secondary invader of ulcers and pressure sores14.
 Salmonella spp typically cause diarrhea and sometimes cause a more serious infection, typhoid fever.
 Staphylococcus aureus constitute a major public health threat, being one of the common causes of hospital and community acquired infections.
-The demonstration of activity against both gram positive and gram-negative bacteria is an indication that the plants can be a source of bioactive substances that could of broad spectrum of activities.
+The demonstration of activity against both Gram positive and Gram-negative bacteria is an indication that the plants can be a source of bioactive substances that could of broad spectrum of activities.
 Some synthetic drugs cause varying degrees of side effects, hence the need for the development of plant-based compounds which could be useful in meeting the demand for newer drugs with minimal side effects13.
-Apart from antimicrobial activities, bombax buonopozense extract are also exploited for therapeutic purpose to cure several disorders.
+Apart from antimicrobial activities, Bombax buonopozense extract are also exploited for therapeutic purpose to cure several disorders.

 CONCLUSION

-The methanolic leaf extract of bombax buonopozense was found to possess antidiarrheal, antinoceptic, anti-inflammatory, antipyretic anti malaria activitieswhich however, justifies the scientific use of these plants in traditional medicine in the treatment of infections caused by the test organisms.
+The methanolic leaf extract of Bombax buonopozense was found to possess antidiarrheal, antinoceptic, anti-inflammatory, antipyretic anti malaria activitieswhich however, justifies the scientific use of these plants in traditional medicine in the treatment of infections caused by the test organisms.

 LIMITATIONS OF THE STUDY

-This study is limited to Phytochemistry and antimicrobial activity of methanolic stem extract ofBombax BuonopozenseP.Beauv (Silk Cotton Tree).
+This study is limited to Phytochemistry and antibacterialactivity of methanolic stem extract ofBombax BuonopozenseP.Beauv (Silk Cotton Tree).

 CONFLICT OF INTEREST